 National Vaccine Storage Guidelines ‘Strive for 5’ 3rd edition

-The Department of Health has released the National Vaccine Storage Guidelines ‘Strive for 5’ 3rd edition as part of the National Immunisation Program.
-The 3rd edition provides information and advice for vaccine storage management for Australian immunisation service providers, from medical practices to large hospitals, clinics and outreach providers.
-This is the first time the Strive for 5 has been updated since 2013.
+The Department of Health developed the National Vaccine Storage Guidelines ‘Strive for 5’ 3rd edition as part of the National Immunisation Program.
+Updated in April 2020, 3rd edition provides information and advice for vaccine storage management for Australian immunisation service providers, from medical practices to large hospitals, clinics and outreach providers.

 Correct vaccine storage and handling has been an important factor in preventing and eradicating many common vaccine-preventable diseases.
 A failure to store and handle vaccines properly can reduce vaccine potency, resulting in inadequate immune responses in clients and poor protection against disease.